ember-learn/deprecation-app/CONTRIBUTING.md

 ## Keeping your fork updated

 As you tackle new Issues, you'll want to be sure that you always start by working on the most recent code.
-To sync up your fork's  `master` with a parent repository's master, set an upstream and pull from it.
-For this to work, you should make sure you're always committing to a branch, not master.
+To sync up your fork's  `main` with a parent repository's main, set an upstream and pull from it.
+For this to work, you should make sure you're always committing to a branch, not main.

 ```
 git remote add upstream https://github.com/ember-learn/guides-source.git
-git checkout master
+git checkout main
-git pull upstream master
+git pull upstream main
 ```